-- •Grade-Specific Courses: Some of the State Course Codes are specific to individual grade levels.
-Locate these courses by filtering course Name or Description, using the search feature to refine by the grade level of interest. - Prior-to-Secondary Courses: The Non-Subject-Specific subject area contains codes for prior-to-secondary courses that do not have content differentiated by subject area.
+- •Prior-to-Secondary Courses: The Non-Subject-Specific subject area contains codes for priorto-secondary courses that do not have content differentiated by subject area.
 These courses focus on grade-specific content and cover various subjects throughout the day, rather than a single subject-specific content area. - •Washington-Specific Courses: A handful of courses are unique to Washington and are not based on the School Courses for the Exchange of Data (SCED) framework.
 These courses use an alphanumeric code that begins with WA, followed by four digits.
 Quickly locate these courses by filtering State Course Code by searching for "WA".